 If you are a girl about to hit the thirties, hearty congratulations on having spent three decades on the face of Earth.
 Secondly, they are not as dreary and scary as much is the stigma around them, the big 3-0 league.
-The society expects us to be ‘settled’ by the time we reach this phase, but hey, you do you.
-And if it’s some comfort, Kumkum Bhagya actress Sriti Jha is 32.
+The society expects us to be ‘settled’ by the time we reach this phase, but hey, isn’t it your life?
+And if it’s some comfort, Kumkum Bhagya actress Sriti Jha is 33.

 She is a superstar in her own right.
 Strong, self-dependent and above all, content in all that she has, despite the curveballs life threw at her along the way up here.
 Playing the lead female character of Pragya in a popular Zee TV show, Sriti is what an independent woman looks like!